 In the Goblin Valley, Ringo has to pretend to be a human slave being led by George, who's become a goblin.

 At the climax, Paul has shaken off mind control but pretends to still be under the influence to gain entry into the warehouse where the Vasyn is being kept.
 George is Dressing as the Enemy (he becomes the woman Bayanis, who is in charge of Paul) and goes in with him.
 John and Ringo have to think of another way in.

-In Star Wars: A New Hope, where Han and Luke pretend to be transporting their Wookiee "prisoner," Chewbacca.
-And Leia recycled the trick for the third movie.
+In Star Wars, where Han and Luke pretend to be transporting their Wookiee "prisoner," Chewbacca.

-A New Hope is also a subversion, though, as the one manning the detention center has some suspicion towards Chewbacca, forcing them to abandon the trick and orchestrate a "one-man prison revolt" to get rid of the guards and the security footage.
+A New Hope is also a subversion, though, as the one manning the detention center has some suspicion about not being notified about the transfer beforehand (due to the Empire being obvious stickler's for protocol and efficiency), forcing them to abandon the trick and orchestrate a "one-man prison revolt" to get rid of the guards and the security footage.

 Subverted in Dark Empire, where Palpatine abducts Luke, Luke hatches a plan to pretend to be Palpatine's apprentice and then kill him, but in the end, Luke himself goes over to the Dark Side only to be saved by Leia.
 In the end, Han kills Palpatine.